-Upon recommendation of the Nominating and Governance Committee, the Board has nominated Mr. Jonathan W. Ayers, Dr. Barry C. Johnson and Ms. M. Anne Szostak - our current Class III Directors - to be Class III Directors, and stockholders are being asked to elect them for three-year terms expiring at the 2019 Annual Meeting.
-Each of the nominees, other than Mr. Ayers, who is our Chief Executive Officer, meets NASDAQ independence requirements.
+Upon recommendation of the Nominating and Governance Committee, the Board has nominated Dr. Rebecca M. Henderson, Mr. Lawrence D. Kingsley and Dr. Sophie V. Vandebroek, our current Class II Directors, for re-election as Class II Directors, and stockholders are being asked to re-elect them for a three-year term expiring at the 2020 Annual Meeting.